 It’s rarely a good idea to ask someone in the family, no matter how kind they are.
 This often leads to a larger war involving more people, or alienates those you love.
 Hiring an impartial stranger to organise things, such as a PA, can nowadays be done over the internet (called a ‘VA’, or virtual assistant).

 Or consider a few sessions with a family therapist who can help you communicate without tearing each other apart, and can give you tools for co-parenting that will serve you for years to come.
-Nowadays you can even do couples counselling over Skype, meaning it’s achievable even if you live in different cities.
+Nowadays you can even deliver couples counselling online, meaning it’s achievable even if you live in different cities.